MarcWeber/dummy/README.md

 * allow impure substitutes - eg install Ruby gem mysql but use the system's mysql library - if its not there yet tell the user to install it before any build starts
+* allow version lock files similar to what Ruby's bundler project provides:
+  A file storing the exact dependencies so that they can be reproduced.

 How sweet will it smell?
 ========================